-A few months ago, in an article entitled “The Mysterious Cost of Carrying Inventory”, we published a questionnaire that you can fill out, return to us, and have us calculate your specific company’s inventory carrying cost percentage.
+In a previous blog article entitled, “The Mysterious Cost of Carrying Inventory,” we published a questionnaire that you can fill out, return to us, and have us calculate your specific company’s inventory carrying cost percentage.
 That is, what it costs to maintain a dollar’s worth of stocked inventory in your warehouse for an entire year.
 The carrying cost is used in many inventory analysis and planning formulas including the economic order quantity formula; the calculation that is designed to determine your “best buy” replenishment quantity.

 We published the questionnaire in response to many inventory consultants and “gurus” contention that it is too difficult to accurately calculate your company’s inventory carrying cost and that a “rule of thumb” (e.g. the prime rate plus 20%) or default value (e.g. 25% – 35%) should be used in all formulas requiring a carrying cost percentage.
-Based on your response in sending completed questionnaires back to us, and the resulting carrying cost percentages, we have concluded that:
+Based on your responses on the completed questionnaires, and the resulting carrying cost percentages, we have concluded that:

 - It is fairly easy to calculate a distributor’s or manufacturer’s inventory carrying cost